He korero whakarapopoto

 The East Coast’s population has the highest percentage of Māori of any region.
 It has a higher proportion of people under 15 than the national average, and a lower household income than New Zealand as a whole.

 In 1989 Gisborne District Council replaced a number of other smaller local councils.
 The region is within the Ikaroa–Rāwhiti Māori electorate, and most of it lies within the East Coast general electorate.

 Arts, culture and heritage

 The East Coast has a strong Māori heritage, and has been home to many Māori performing artists.
 There are 62 marae in the region.
-A number of well-known writers have come from the region, including Witi Ihimaera, whose book Whale rider was set in the East Coast town of Whāngārā.
+Well-known writers from the region include Witi Ihimaera, whose novel Whale rider was set in the East Coast village of Whāngārā.
 The book was made into an internationally acclaimed film.

 Sport and recreation

 The region is known for its surfing beaches and outdoor recreation opportunities.
-An annual music festival, Rhythm and Vines, attracts around 25,000 visitors each New Year.
+An annual music festival, Rhythm and Vines, attracts up to 25,000 visitors each New Year.